awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 1. Select the WorkSpace and choose **Actions**, **Create Image**\.

+1. A message displays prompting you to restart your WorkSpace before continuing, to update your WorkSpaces software to the latest version necessary\.

+   Restart your WorkSpace if needed by closing the message and following the steps in [Restart a WorkSpace](reboot-workspaces.md)\.
+When you're done, repeat the previous step, and choose **Next** when this message appears\.

 1. Type an image name and a description that will help you identify the image, and then choose **Create Image**\.
-The WorkSpace is unavailable while the image is being created\.
+While the image is being created, the status of the WorkSpace is **Suspended** and the WorkSpace is unavailable\.

 1. In the navigation pane, choose **Images**\.
 The image is complete when the status changes to **Available**\.

 1. Select the image and choose **Actions**, **Create Bundle**\.

-1. Type a bundle name and a description, select a hardware type, and choose **Create Bundle**\.
+1. Type a bundle name and a description, and then do the following:

-**Image Creation**
+   + For **Bundle Type**, choose the hardware from which your WorkSpace is launched\.
+   + For **Root Volume Size**, leave the default value or type a new value, then type a value for **User Volume Size**\.

+      The available sizes for the root volume \(for Microsoft Windows, the C: drive, for Linux, /\) and the user volume user volume \(for Windows, the D: drive; for Linux, /home\) are as follows:
+     + Root: 80 GB, User: 10 GB, 50 GB, or 100 GB
+     + Root: 175 GB, User: 100 GB

+     Alternatively, you can expand the root and user volumes up to 1000 GB each\.

+1. Choose **Create Bundle**\.

+**Image Creation for Windows WorkSpaces**

-When you create an image, the entire contents of the `C:\` drive are included\.
+When you create an image from a Windows WorkSpace, the entire contents of the `C:\` drive are included\.
 The entire contents of the user profile in `D:\Users\`*username* are included except for the following:
 + Contacts
 + Downloads
 + Music